Understanding Chronic Kidney Disease (CKD)

 Medications:

-Blood pressure control (ACE inhibitors or ARBs)
+Controlling blood pressure (ACE inhibitors or ARBs)

-Diabetes management (insulin or oral medications)
+Managing diabetes (insulin or oral medications)

-Cholesterol-lowering drugs to reduce cardiovascular risks
+Taking cholesterol-lowering drugs to reduce cardiovascular risks

-Anemia treatment with iron supplements or erythropoiesis-stimulating agents
+Treating anemia with iron supplements or erythropoiesis-stimulating agents

 Dialysis:

-Hemodialysis – Blood is filtered through a machine to remove waste and excess fluids.
+Hemodialysis: Blood is filtered through a machine to remove waste and excess fluids.

-Peritoneal Dialysis – A cleansing fluid is introduced into the abdominal cavity to filter waste internally.
+Peritoneal Dialysis: A cleansing fluid is introduced into the abdominal cavity to filter waste internally.

 Kidney Transplant: